-Overall, participants, facilitators and co-facilitators felt that the process went well.
-The majority of the youth polled indicated that they felt that their voice was heard and were excited to see what outcomes would be achieved as a result of the Summit.
+Overall, participants, facilitators and co-facilitators felt that the process was good.
+The majority of the youth polled indicated that they felt that their voice was heard and are excited to see what outcomes will be achieved as a result of the Summit.

-Eagle Rock did a great job in facilitating the training of the youth leaders leading up to the Youth Summit and did a great job supporting and motivating the youth leaders at the Summit.
+Eagle Rock did a great job in facilitating the training of the youth leaders leading up to the Youth Summit and did a great job in facilitating the actual Summit.